rajatkeshar/Project-Management-App-with-Chatting-and-Notification/chat/README.md

 ## How to use :

 - npm start or node server.js / nodemon server.js
+- Go to IP:port from any (recent) navigator to start App !

+## Building Docker images

+- Syntax: docker build -t <image_name> .
+- Example: docker build -t chat .

+## Run Docker Image

+- You can see your docker images by using this command => docker images
+- syntax: docker run -p <new_port>:<existing_port> <image_name>
+- Example: docker run -p 80:8080 chat

+## How To Use Docker Instance

-- Go to IP:port from any (recent) navigator to start chatting !
+- Go to IP:port from any (recent) navigator to start App !

 ### Credits

 Creator : [Rajat Kesharwani] (https://github.com/salinsunny2)